jonathantsang/jonathantsang.github.io2/blog/learning/tau7.md

 I have had a few high school students come to me and say "I want to go into CS, but I **only** have a 92% average".
 Unfortunately under most circumstances that isn't enough.
 Coupled with mark inflation, school adjustment factors, and other unfair circumstances it is hardly an easy or fair process getting into university these days.

-I don't make the admissions requirements and cutoffs have changed drastically.
+I don't make the admissions requirements and since my time cutoffs have changed drastically.
 (I had an 84% average in high school to get me in Waterloo Science.
 I'm not even sure that is enough by today's standards with my grades, forget even applying for CS.
 I would later use my university marks to switch into CS)

 Firstly I want to say not getting Waterloo CS is not the end all be all.
 There are other great programs like UBC CS, UofT CS, etc.